-A recent case sheds new light on the courts’ view of an intentional breach of restrictive covenants.
+The Millgate case sheds an interesting light on the courts’ view of an intentional breach of restrictive covenants.
 In Millgate v Smith and Others UKUT 515, Millgate, received planning permission to build 23 affordable housing residential units on plot A. Despite the grant of planning permission, plot A was subject to a restrictive covenant that restricted approximately half of the land to use as a car park.

 On a nearby plot of land, Millgate had also received planning permission for a lucrative development of premium properties.
 Permission for the lucrative development was conditional on Millgate’s building and releasing for sale affordable housing units.